AMERICA THE BEAUTIFUL

 - An Uber driver in Seattle from India around 2009 had only $20 in his pocket.
 Today he owns a home and drives not one but two Cadillac Escalades because of a well-earned living.

-Today we have the truly miraculous, yet priceless, celebration of the United States of America.
-We are also challenged to stand strong for the Red, White and Blue because of the freedom fought for us.
+We have the truly miraculous, yet priceless, celebration of the United States of America.
+We are also challenged to stand strong for the Red, White, and Blue because of the freedom fought for us.
 It is based on the greatest constitution ever written by human hands.
 OUR FREEDOM WAS NOT FREE.
 Men sacrificially gave their lives.